 The Company has no employees since the Company operates an investment in a subsidiary and hired Premier Fission Capital Company Limited to work in accounting & finance and other supports.
-The Company has delegated authority and responsibility to the Chairman of the Executive Committee and Managing Director for the implementation of policies, strategies and goals of the Company.
+The Company has delegated authority and responsibility to the Managing Director for the implementation of policies, strategies and goals of the Company.